 – Alright alright, I’ll speak for myself then, Sammy continues, but I am always up to date on what’s happening in the culture and I’ve always been curious.
 The plan was never to make music myself, but I have always, always, always loved it and fucked with the culture.
 Not just hip hop but like soul, r’n’b … I listen to jazz sometimes too.
 A lot of black culture music.

-Sammy: – I was in the gym one day and listened to a song by Stormzy and Chipmunk and thought “fuck this is lit” because they were rapping over the top of each other.
+Sammy: – I was at the gym one day and listened to a song by Stormzy and Chipmunk and thought “fuck this is lit” because they were rapping over the top of each other.
 It was totally sick and the beat was so uptempo, and I thought it would be nice if me and Johnny could do something similar.

 On Youtube they found the instrumental to Chipmunks (now Chip, red.)
 Hear Dis, the song from the gym, which became the base for Hör5de.
 When they released the video, the brothers instantly caught the Swedish hip hop community’s attention who saw they had something unique, something new.
-Their attitude towards the success that followed seems to be pretty relaxed, even if they could not have imagined such an impact.
+Their attitude towards the success that followed seems to be pretty relaxed, even if they couldn't have imagined such an impact.

 Johnny: – Well, I think everything is earned, but then if I could have expected it?
 I couldn’t have expected to rap even, so no. But there is so much more that we want to accomplish, so I don’t see it as our best days are behind us.
 I’m just hungry for more.